 Brought to the US in the 1960s, Salsa literally means “sauce”—hot, spicy, and full of Latin flavor!
 Though many get caught up in the age old debate as to who 'invented' salsa (Cubans or Puerto Ricans), the truth of the matter is that Salsa is a distillation of many Latin and Afro-Caribbean dances.
 Two of the main styles today are L.A. and N.Y.
 Salsa.
 Although each emphasizes a different beat, both are a melting pot of Son, Cumbia, Guaracha, Merengue and modern beats.
 New patterns and expressions are constantly being added to the menu of options, while always keeping the original fiery, spicy attitude of Salsa alive.
 This is one of the most popular social dances in the world.

-Samba is believed to have originated on Brazilian plantations where European music was mixed with African rhythms.
+Believed to have originated on Brazilian plantations where European music was mixed with African rhythms.
 This served as a kind of oral history and was danced solo with rapid hip movements and quick transfers of weight.
 Samba came to the US in the late 1920s via Carnival and was popularized through various films.
-In the US, Samba evolved into a couple’s dance that was standardized as a ballroom dance in 1956, however it still remains a solo dance in Brazil.
+In the US, Samba evolved into a couple's dance that was standardized as a ballroom dance in 1956, however it still remains a solo dance in Brazil.
 While ballroom Samba is different than the Samba danced in the streets in Rio during Carnival, they both have the same Afro-Brazilian origins, and ballroom Samba is often danced to the same lively Brazilian music.

 Ballroom Tango comes from Argentine Tango but as it was adopted in Europe and North America in the early 1900s it evolved into a dance of its own (eventually with sub-styles: 'International' and 'American').
 The dance was simplified, adapted to the preferences of conventional ballroom dancers, and incorporated into the repertoire used in International Ballroom dance competitions.
 Ballroom Tangos use different music and styling from Argentine tangos, with more staccato movements and the characteristic 'head snaps'.
 Ballroom Tangos are passionate, dramatic, and performed with a sharp quality of movement.

-The Viennese Waltz is a rotary dance where the dancers are constantly turning either toward their right (natural) or toward their left (reverse), interspersed with non-rotating change steps to switch the direction of rotation.
+A rotary dance where the dancers are constantly turning either toward their right (natural) or toward their left (reverse), interspersed with non-rotating change steps to switch the direction of rotation.
 It is a very rapid, traveling form of Waltz.
 Because of its speed, we recommend you get thorough exposure in other ballroom dances before taking on this high power, energetic dance.